Hermes335/Portfolio-Amolong/README.md

 ## 📞 Support

-If you need help customizing this portfolio:
+If you need help understanding this portfolio:
 1. Check the comments in the code files
 2. Review this README for guidance
-3. Look at the wireframe guide (`wireframe-guide.html`) for structure reference
+3. Explore the clean, well-structured code organization

+## 👨‍💻 About the Developer

+This portfolio was created by **Herald Kent Amolong**, a Computer Science student passionate about web development and programming.
+Follow my journey as I continue learning and building exciting projects!

 ## 📄 License